Patient, Family and Carer Support

 Bereavement does not occur in a vacuum, but in the often complex reality of our lives.
 It can therefore raise widely varied questions and issues.
 We offer individual counselling in Inverness, and in communities across the Highlands.
 We also offer the opportunity to work through your bereavement in a group environment.
 From time to time other events and activities take place to offer support in bereavement.
 These draw on the expertise of our Chaplain, Social Worker, and other Hospice staff, to remember those who have been so important to us.

-You can read more about our Bereavement Support Service here.
+You can read more about our Counselling and Bereavement Support Service here.

 Donate to Highland Hospice today